Neufund/ESOP/README.md

 |Full fadeout|1 year|4 years|0|20%|10%|
 |Disable pool options, only extra|1 year|4 years|20%|10%|0|
 |Disable vesting, fadeout and bonus<sup>*</sup>|0|2 weeks|100%|0|10%|
-<sup>*</sup> this options was not thoroughly testes, 2 weeks vesting period equals deadline for employee signature, cannot be 0 as tests are not prepared for that.
+<sup>*</sup> this option was not thoroughly tested, 2 weeks vesting period equals deadline for employee signature, cannot be 0 as unit tests are not prepared for that.

 Neufund configuration sets options pool size to 1000080 and options per share to 360.

 ### Root of Trust
-`RoT` is an immutable, deployed once contract that points to other contracts that are deemed currently "supported/official/endorsed by company" etc. At this moment `RoT` points to current ESOP implementation (see code update and migration procedures).
+`RoT` is an immutable, deployed-once contract that points to other contracts that are deemed currently "supported/official/endorsed by company" etc. At this moment `RoT` points to current ESOP implementation (see code update and migration procedures).
 Our d-app uses `RoT` address (which never changes) to infer all other addresses it needs.
 The right to change ESOP implementation and current owner `RoT` is with `company` not `owner`.

 ### Option Converters